Acharya (2022 film): Theatrical

 Acharya was released theatrically on 29 April 2022.
 Earlier, it was scheduled to release on 13 May 2021, but was pushed back due to production delays and the COVID-19 pandemic in India.
 In October 2021, it was announced that the film would release 4 February 2022.
 In January 2022, it was then pushed to 1 April 2022 due to the increasing number of COVID-19 cases, fuelled by the SARS-CoV-2 Omicron variant.
 Later that month, it was pushed back to 29 April 2022 in order to avoid a clash with Charan's other film RRR.

 Home media

 The satellite rights were acquired by Gemini TV while the digital distribution rights were acquired by Amazon Prime Video.
 The film premiered on Amazon Prime Video on 20 May 2022 in Telugu along with dubbed versions in Tamil, Malayalam and Kannada languages.
+Meanwhile, the Hindi version was later released on ZEE5.

 Reception

 Box office

 On its opening day, Acharya grossed ₹52 crore worldwide with a distributor's share of ₹35 crore.
 In three days, the film grossed ₹70.35 crore, taking its distributor's share to ₹45 crore.
 By the end of its theatrical run, the film collected ₹76 crore gross worldwide with a distributor's share of ₹48.36 crore.
 News18 Telugu estimated that the losses of the film amount to ₹84.14 crore from its theatrical business, making it a commercial failure.